Low Sperm Count

 - Hormonal imbalance (especially if adrenal or thyroid gland is involved).

 - Dilation of testicular veins (also known as varicocele).
-This is the most common reversible cause of oligospermia.
+This is the most common removable cause of oligospermia.

 - An inherited chromosomal abnormality such as Kartagener’s syndrome, Kallmann’s syndrome etc.